Vagahbond/blog/content/posts/en/qu_est_ce_que_c_est_que_cette_merde.md

 Having been interested in tech early in my life, an avid gamer, and for a decade now a dev, I have been there enough to make up my mind.

-That is why a year and a half ago, and for still more than the coming year, I have left to the other side of the world touch grass (quite litteraly), take a step back on what I lived in Paris and saw on discords and other social networks and blogs, and enlarge my views of the world.
+That is why a year and a half ago, and for more than the incoming year, I have left to the other side of the world to touch grass (quite litteraly), take a step back on what I lived in Paris and saw on discord servers and other social networks and blogs, and enlarge my views of the world.

 Be you in a dev-adjacent work environment, sedentary, a Twitter user or simply french, I hope to reach you with the enlightment that this step back allowed me to get.
 My goal is to make you laugh, motivate you into doing better, and show you another point of view on things

 The dev content will be a pillar of this blog but you may also expect takes beyond this topic.

 ## Conclusion